dstackai/dstack/docs/docs/guides/dev-environments.md

 # Dev environments

-A dev environment is a virtual machine that can be launched based on a pre-defined configuration.
-Depending on the configured project, you can launch dev environments either locally or in a cloud account of your choice.
-If launched in the cloud, `dstack` takes care of creating cloud resources, saving data, and cleaning up when the dev environment is stopped.
+A dev environment is a virtual machine that includes the environment and an interactive IDE or notebook setup based on a pre-defined configuration.

+With `dstack`, you can define such configurations as code and launch your dev environments with a single command, either locally or in the cloud account you prefer.

 [//]: # (TODO [TASK]: Add a link to the Playground)